 - for Jitterbit variable

-The icon's background will be solid if the variable has a default value, or empty if it does not.
+The icon's background is solid if the variable has a default value, or empty if it does not.

 In script mode, existing variables are listed within the Variables tab of the script component palette in sub-tabs for each type:

 Both modes have a search box where you can enter a keyword or keywords separated by commas.
-Variables that have any part of the keywords in their name will be returned.
+Variables that have any part of the keywords in their name are returned.

 Project, global, and Jitterbit variables are available to use in the transformation:

 Project Variables: Project variables that have already been created and are available to use globally within the project.
 To create or edit a new project variable:

 Mapping Mode: To create a new project variable, click Create New Project Variable, or to edit an existing project variable, hover over the variable and click the edit icon .